hphelion/documentation/commercial/GA1/commercial.linux.arch.md

 * Community run FLOSS distribution
 * An operating system composed of free software mostly carrying the GNU General Public License.The operating system is developed by an internet collaboration of volunteers.
 * Accessible globally via Debian Mirrors
-* Managed by The Debian Project.

 kernel.org

 * A main repository of source code for the Linux kernel
-* Managed by Linux Kernel Organization

 WWW

 * FLOSS not found in Debian, but available on the Web.
 * Requested by HP cloud developers
-* Managed by various developers (not hp)

 seedy.fc.hp.com

 * Mirrors Debian, providing a local Debian mirror for use within the HP Intranet.
-* Managed by Richard (Craig) Lamparter and Brett Johnson (not the hLinux team)

 hlinux-incoming.usa.hp.com